hiro-akihabara/OpnBeat/README.md

-# OpnBeat
+# About the Project
-OpnBeat is Arduino based open source Lo-fi sampler project with ISD1700 series voice recorder chip.
-It's low cost, understandable and easy to use sampler with true Lo-fi sound.
+OpnBeat is Arduino based open source Lo-fi sampler project.<br>
+It's designed to be low cost, easy to understand, to use and to make.

 ![alt text](images/OpnBeat_PROTO3_rendered_20230404.jpg)
 3D rendered image by Blender